Meeji/EcsDemo/README.md

 ### Updatable Components

-Components which update once per tick of the simulation extend UpdatableComponent and are required to implement the Update() method.
+Components which update once per tick of the simulation extend ```UpdatableComponent``` and are required to implement the ```Update()``` method.
 A system for an updatable component must also be registered as updatable.

-The Update() method returns an Action which is run after all components have updated.
-The reason for this is that if a component wants to change the state of the ECS it can invalidate the enumeration.
+The ```Update()``` method returns an ```Action``` which is run after all components have updated.
+The reason for this is that if a component wants to change the state of the ECS it can invalidate the other updates in progress.
 So, a component should do any heavy CPU bound processing in the method body, and act on the result of that calculation in the action.
-A good example of this is a component which provides AI: it should work out what the entity wants to do this 'tick' in the body of the method, then try to take those actions in the returned Action.
+A good example of this is a component which provides AI: it should work out what the entity wants to do this 'tick' in the body of the method, then try to take those actions in the returned ```Action```.

-An example updatable Component which just counts, and prints its count to the console in its final action:
+An example updatable ```Component``` which just counts, and prints its count to the console in its final action:
 ```cs
 public class Counts : UpdatableComponent
 {